griffinwt/Reddit_nlp/README.md

 ## Problem Statement

-As a data analyst for Microsoft, I have been tasked with exploring differences and similarities between r/Xbox and r/Playstation posts on Reddit, hopefully thereby futhering knowledge about what might be important amongst those posts' respective authors.
+As a data analyst for Microsoft, I have been tasked with exploring differences and similarities between r/Xbox and r/Playstation posts on Reddit, hopefully thereby furthering knowledge about what might be important amongst those posts' respective authors.
 In the course of my analysis I will build several classification models that distinguish between posts from each subreddit, however the goal is specifically to look at the differences between the most commonly occurring words in each subreddit to try to identify ways to market to Playstation subredditors and potentially win their business when they are choosing their next console.

 ---